mcummings128/gh-actions-outputs-experiments-1/README.md

 ## Caller workflow and composite action:

 Note: In this context, the 'caller workflow' refers to a workflow that calls a composite action.

 A composite action is essentially a bundle of steps that you include in the job.
+Those steps are stored in the action.yml file

+### `outputs` block Location

 Outputs are defined at the top-level in the action.yml (An action.yml technically doesn't have a workflow-level, but you could view it as that).

+### Process

+TODO ENUMERATE

 Since composite actions do not have a job (again, they're a bundle of job-agnostic steps), the `outputs` block references a step id directly (instead of having to reference a job) to get the output.

+1. In the caller workflow, a step (with an id) job calls the composite action.
+2. In the composite action, a step (with an id) sets an output.
+3. In the composite action, the top-level outputs block takes the value from the composite action step.
-In the caller workflow, a step (with an id) job calls the composite action.
-A future step in that caller workflow can use the step id to get the output (No `outputs` block needed, but you MUST reference the step that calls the composite action, not a step within the composite action).
-Another job in the caller workflow can reference this output as well using a job-level reference.
+4. In the caller workflow:
+- A future step can reference the step id that called the composite action to get the output (No `outputs` block needed, but you MUST reference the step that calls the composite action, NOT a step within the composite action).
+- Another job in the caller workflow can reference this output as well using a job-level reference.
 This means that the job with the step that calls the composite action must have an `outputs` block defined at job-level.